Nick Bosa

 Nicholas John Bosa (/'boʊsə/; born October 23, 1997) is an American professional football defensive end for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes and was selected second overall by the 49ers in the 2019 NFL draft.
 Bosa was named NFL Defensive Rookie of the Year and helped his team reach Super Bowl LIV.
 In 2022, he won the NFL Defensive Player of the Year award.
 He is the son of former NFL defensive end John Bosa and younger brother of current NFL defensive end Joey Bosa.

 Early life

 Bosa attended St. Thomas Aquinas in Fort Lauderdale, Florida, where he was a four-year starter and a multi-year first-team all-state player.
 He was a five-star recruit and was ranked among the best players in his class.
-He committed to Ohio State University to play college football.
+Bosa committed to Ohio State University to play college football.